Philadelphia Club: Club House

+Staff

-George C. Boldt, hired in 1876 as a dishwasher, rose to become the club's steward and married the former steward's daughter.
-With financial backing from club members, he built the Bellevue Hotel in Philadelphia; he later built the Bellevue Stratford Hotel, also in Philadelphia, and he managed the Waldorf Astoria Hotel in New York City.
+George C. Boldt, hired in 1876 as a dishwasher, rose to become the Club's steward and married the former steward's daughter.
+With financial backing from Club members, he built the Bellevue Hotel in Philadelphia.
+Bolt later built The Bellevue-Stratford Hotel, also in Philadelphia, and operated the Waldorf Astoria Hotel in New York City.

-Jimmy Duffy, a Philadelphia Main Line caterer, was the club's bartender from 1895 to 1929.
+Jimmy Duffy, later a noted Philadelphia Main Line caterer, was the Club's bartender from 1895 to 1929.

-In 1843, they moved to 919 Walnut Street.
-In 1850, the club moved to its current location, the Thomas Butler Mansion at 1301 Walnut Street.
-Frederick J. Benton the great-grandson of Joseph Bonaparte, was the owner of the nightspot in the 1930s early 1940s.

-Union Army General George Meade was admitted to club membership only after winning the Battle of Gettysburg.

-Following Proclamation 87 - Celebration of George Washington's Birthday made by President Abraham Lincoln on February 19, 1862, Philadelphia celebrated the Birthday of President George Washington with a military parade procession on Broad, Walnut and Chestnut Streets.
-The parade occurred on February 22, 1862, and was led by Major General Robert Patterson.

-The club celebrated this occasion with a tribute President Washington.
-Philadelphia artist Joseph Boggs Beale recorded the club's tribute in his diary: The club house, 13th & Walnut, was illuminated with candles at every pane of glass, & had a beautiful American flag hanging so that the light on it showed it several squares away.
-In one of their windows they had a pure white marble head of Washington & the American flag (silk) covering the pedestal & this was set off with a dark red background and brilliantly lighted from above.

 20th century

-In 1931, during Prohibition, the Philadelphia Club was raided by members of the Philadelphia Police Department, led by Bronislaw Wielbaba, in an effort to seize illegal spirits and wine.
-According to Weilbaba's testimony, the police captured 401 quarts, 118 pints, and a 1-gallon jug of alcohol during the raid of member lockers on February 2, 1931.
-The only arrest made was of the club manager.
+During Prohibition, the Philadelphia Police Department executed a raid on The Philadelphia Club.
+The purpose of the February 2, 1931 raid, led by Detective Bronislaw Wielbaba, was to seize illegal spirits and wine.
+According to Weilbaba's testimony, police confiscated 401 quarts, 118 pints, and a 1-gallon jug of alcohol from Club members' private lockers.
+The only arrest made was of the Club manager.

-In addition to card rooms, dining rooms, smoking rooms, and a bar, the Club contains a library, a large collection of Philadelphia prints, a collection of game trophy heads donated by Theodore Roosevelt Jr. and lodging rooms on its upper stories.
+Traditions

+Men only

-In its first 119 years, women were admitted to the club on only three occasions: balls in January 1851 and January 1869 and the centennial reception in October 1934.
+In its first 119 years, women were admitted to the Club on only three occasions: balls in January 1851 and January 1869, and the Club's centennial reception in October 1934.
 In May 1953, the membership voted to allow women guests at dinners.
 Many restrictions have since been eased, but women remain excluded from membership.

+Washington's Birthday

+During the Civil War, President Abraham Lincoln issued a proclamation that the birthday of George Washington should be celebrated nationally.
+On February 22, 1862, Philadelphia celebrated Washington's Birthday with a military parade led by Major General Robert Patterson.
+Philadelphia artist Joseph Boggs Beale recorded the Philadelphia Club's tribute in his diary:

+The club house, 13th & Walnut, was illuminated with candles at every pane of glass, & had a beautiful American flag hanging so that the light on it showed it several squares away.
+In one of their windows they had a pure white marble head of Washington & the American flag (silk) covering the pedestal & this was set off with a dark red background and brilliantly lighted from above.

+General George Meade was admitted to club membership soon after winning the 1863 Battle of Gettysburg.